Useless use of @as

 const a: usize = ...;

 The Result Type here is obviously usize, because that type is annotated as part of the variable declaration.
-The compiler knows that regarless of the type of the value or expression used here.
+The compiler knows that regardless of the type of the value or expression used here.
 If the expression has a different type than `usize`, then Type Coercion is performed.

 https://ziglang.org/documentation/master/#Type-Coercion Type Coercion in the Zig Language Reference